blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 - A running instance of Azure Service Bus.
 - Your Quarkus project from the end of Lab 6.
 - You have configured your `application.properties` with the connection details for your Azure Service Bus namespace.
+- You have started up your local stack (run `./quarkus-microservices-stack/start-lab-7.)

 ---